A horse bred anywhere in the world can be made eligible for the Breeders Crown, providing the relevant fee schedule is followed.

 There are no yearling fees under the Vicbred program.

-A 2YO age acceptance fee of $220 is due by the 1st of December (one month before your horse becomes a 2YO for racing purposes).
+A 2YO age acceptance fee of $220 will be invoiced on the 1st of December (one month before your horse becomes a 2YO for racing purposes).
 At this point you may instead choose to pay a higher fee of $440 which will make your horse eligible for its 2YO, 3YO & 4YO seasons.

 If you don’t choose to pay the $440 as a 2YO, you’ll need to pay $220 for each age acceptance thereafter ($660 total cost to be paid up as a 2YO, 3YO & 4YO).